Jason2Brownlee/MachineLearningMischief/examples/seed_hacking.md

 This is really hard and an "it depends" is the best I can manage.

-See the sections above on "Multi-Restart Optimization" and "Seed Hacking vs Multiple-Restarts".
+See the sections above on "Multiple-Restart Optimization" and "Seed Hacking vs Multiple-Restarts".

 ## Further Reading